Students of Concern - CARE Form

 Below are several examples of when it would be important to complete the CARE Form (please note that you are encouraged to complete the CARE Form whenever you have a non-emergency concern about a student.
 Reasons for concern are not limited to those listed here):

-You can also contact Aaron Haight, Assistant Dean of Students, at 616-331-3585 or firstname.lastname@example.org with any questions.
+You can also contact Aaron Haight, Associate Dean of Students, at 616-331-3585 or firstname.lastname@example.org with any questions.

 When should you use the CARE form?